Is the Pareto analysis still as efficient and relevant in a 4.0 context?

 Pareto’s law or principle (or 80-20 or 20-80 rule) is a theory which states that 20% of the causes are responsible for 80% of the effects.
 It can be applied to several fields and sectors and is considered one of the most famous maintenance method in the industry.

-Whether you are studying maintenance in an engineer school or working in a maintenance methods service in a company, failure analysis is directly linked to Pareto diagrams, whose goal is to hierarchize the causes of a phenomenon.
+Whether you are studying maintenance in an engineering school or working in a maintenance methods service in a company, failure analysis is directly linked to Pareto diagrams, whose goal is to hierarchize the causes of a phenomenon.

 - gather interventions per type of failure